Hm, what do puppies need? Well, they may be tiny but they actually need a lot of stuff!

-Food, toys, warmth, love..... all of these are good, but the complete answer to this question can be tricky to pin down, especially if this is your first puppy.
+Food, toys, warmth, love..... all of these are good and a place to start, but the complete answer to this question can be tricky to pin down, especially if this is your first puppy.

 Luckily there are certain things which ALL puppies need, and most of them are straightforward and easy enough to provide (but not necessarily inexpensive!).